 Breast milk is the perfect food that makes growing babies feel happy and grow quickly, with a macro split of 38% carbs, 55% fat and 6% protein.
 The fat breakdown is 26% SFA, 21% MUFA and 6% PUFA.

-Milk provides a lot of energy with some nutrients — breast milk has a nutrient density score of 20%.
-It also has a Kryptonite score of 100%.
+Milk provides a lot of energy and some nutrients—breast milk has a nutrient density score of 20% and a Kryptonite score of 100%.

 Now, let’s look at coconut cream pie, which tops our list of kryptonite foods.

-We see it has a similar macronutrient profile to breast milk.
+We see it has a macronutrient profile similar to that of breast milk.

-But it has an even more balanced split of 21% energy from saturated fat and 22% monounsaturated fat that doesn’t occur naturally.
-The coconut cream pie also has a nutrient density score of 10%, lower than breast milk.
+However, it has an even more balanced split of 21% energy from saturated fat and 22% monounsaturated fat that doesn’t occur naturally.
+Coconut cream pie also has a nutrient density score of 10%, lower than breast milk.

 We get a massive dose of concentrated energy from kryptonite foods but with minimal protein, minerals and vitamins, which sets us up for cravings and increased hunger later.